 Students may also choose to participate in the Student Events and Activities Council (SEAC) and student government organizations, the Associated Students of Seattle University (ASSU) and Graduate Student Council (GSC).
 For more information on Center for Student Involvement.

 Aside from clubs and organizations, SU Recreational Sports has an extensive intramural sports schedule where students have the opportunity to play flag football, soccer, softball, basketball, and much more!
-They also offer outdoor adventure trips, and there are recreational sports facilities in the Connolly Center.
+They also offer outdoor adventure trips, and there are recreational sports facilities in the Redhawk Center.
 For more information on Recreational Sports, visit: University Recreation.

 Finally, a great way to stay active and involved with the ISC is to click on Events in the ISC website.
 During each academic year the ISC plans International Student Orientation (New Beginnings), the United Nations Luncheon, International Education Week, The International Dinner in January, and company visits.